 Sought-after fashion designers such as Stella McCartney and Marc Jacobs integrated finger waves into their recent fashion shows, which then inspired many celebs to try them out on the red carpet.
 If you’ve taken a liking to this “in” retro hairstyle, try it out for yourself.
 It’s super easy!
 The modern take on finger waves means that just the sides are wavy, not all the hair.
 And this time, it’s not just for short hair – it works on any length!
 Read on for how to get finger waves and step back in time to the roaring twenties.

-How to Finger Wave Hair
+How to Do Finger Waves

-- Use the tail comb to pull the separated hair strands forward towards your face and start shaping the finger waves next to the parting, working your way towards the end of the strand.
+- Use the tail comb to pull the separated hair strands forward towards your face and start shaping the finger waves next to the part, working your way towards the end of the strand.
 First push the hair upward towards the parting to shape the first of the finger wave rows.

 - Once you are happy with your finger wave hairstyle, allow your hair to air-dry before you remove the finger wave clips.

 - Last, but not least, fix the retro style with hairspray.
 We recommend göt2b® Volumaniac Hairspray or for an even stronger hold, göt2b® Glued freeze Blasting Spray will ensure the waves are kept in place especially those next to your face.

 The alternative to classic finger waves also originated in the twenties.
 In this alternative version, the finger waves are soft and not quite as defined.
 In the twenties, hair stylists formed the waves using a hot iron.
 The modern version of this hot iron is the flat iron: